aiven/devportal/docs/tutorials/anomaly-detection.rst

 6. Click **Create Service** under the summary on the right side of the console

-Customise the Aiven for Apache Flink service
+Integrate Aiven for Apache Flink service with sources and sinks
-''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 After creating the service, you'll be redirected to the service details page.
+Apache Flink doesn't work in isolation, it needs data sources and sinks.
+Therefore you'll now need to define the integrations between Apache Flink service and

+* Aiven for Apache Kafka containing the stream of IoT sensor readings
+* Aiven for PostgreSQL containing the alerting thresholds

-You can now customise the service to enable the needed integrations to the Aiven for Apache Kafka and Aiven for PostgreSQL services in the *Overview* tab:
+You can define the service integrations, in the Aiven for Apache Flink **Overview** tab, with the following steps:

 1. Click **Get started** on the banner at the top of the *Overview* page.
 2. Select **Aiven for Apache Kafka®** and then select the ``demo-kafka`` service.